-Must have, or be able to obtain, a valid driver’s license at time of hire.
+Must possess, or be able to obtain at time of hire, a valid, unrestricted driver’s license.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.

 WSU employs only U.S. citizens and lawfully authorized non-U.S. citizens.
 All new employees must show employment eligibility verification as required by the U.S. Citizenship and Immigration Services.